 - Conceal inside a fake wall outlet (just make sure it’s not in the way of any actual electrical wiring)

 While not as easy to pocket as a pair of diamond earrings or a wad of cash, electronics are highly sought after by thieves.
 It’s easy for burglars to find tablets, game consoles, stereos and big screens in the home – consumers typically show off their best electronics in the living room and kitchen.

-With more people working from home and a greater number of financial transactions being performed online, smart burglars know that the information hidden inside laptops and computers is often more valuable than the hardware itself.
+With more people working from home and a greater number of financial transactions being performed online, clever burglars know that the information inside laptops and computers is often more valuable than the hardware itself.
 If homeowners suffer a robbery that includes their personal computer, then they might suffer additional damages caused by identity theft down the road.

 Prescription drugs and OTC medication

 Window sightlines, for example, are quite important.
-Peer into your home from the outside using your windows; if you think a criminal would recognize your home as a sweet spread of valuables, then perhaps a bit of interior reorganization is in order.
-Install curtains on as many windows as possible, including the garage, to further reduce sight lines into your home.
+Peer into your home from the outside by looking through your windows.
+If you think a criminal would recognize your home as a sweet spread of valuables, then perhaps a bit of interior reorganization is in order.
+Install curtains on as many windows as possible, including the garage, to further reduce sightlines into your home.

 Security cameras and a comprehensive security system are also effective tools for deterring and catching home burglars.
 By supplementing monitoring technology from your security company with robber deterrence strategies, you and your family can help reduce the risks of a break-in.

-Originally published 1/16/15.
-Last updated 1/2/19.
+Originally published 01/16/15.
+Last updated 08/20/19.